Home >

 Here are three reasons why this resume objective is a good example:

-• Relevant certification highlighted: Including the Google Associate Android Developer (AAD) certification immediately shows that the candidate has a recognized qualification specific to Android development, which enhances credibility and relevance in the eyes of potential employers.
+• Relevant certification highlighted: Including the Google Associate Android developer (AAD) certification immediately shows that the candidate has a recognized qualification specific to Android development, which enhances credibility and relevance in the eyes of potential employers.

 • Clear transition explanation: The objective successfully communicates the candidate's transition from front-end web development to Android development.
 This showcases the candidate’s ability to adapt and grow.